Tramell Tillman: Career

 Tillman has said that he has always admired acting as an art form, and has credited his motherwho inadvertently gave him his first acting role at the age of 10, when she volunteered to appear in their church's Christmas play and needed someone to play her character's sonwith inspiring him to go into acting to overcome his shyness.

 Tillman worked in the nonprofit sector for over a decade before pursuing acting professionally, and drew on his own experiences in corporate America for his breakthrough role as Seth Milchick in the sci-fi thriller series Severance (2022–present).
 He referred to Milchick as "an amalgamation of colleagues, of former bosses, [and] of caricatures of people" who he worked with during that time.
 Tillman's performance, especially during the second season, received widespread critical acclaim.
 In September 2025, he won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series, becoming the first Black person and the first openly gay person to win the award.
 He was the first openly gay Black person to be nominated for it.

 In August 2025, Tillman joined the cast of the Marvel Cinematic Universe film Spider-Man: Brand New Day.

 Personal life

 Tillman has lived in New York City since 2014.
-He is gay.
+He is openly gay.